TomeMD/stress-system/README.md

 Options:
   -i, --iterations <I>    Run tests I times.
-[Default: 1] -b, --time-btw-iters <T>    Wait T seconds between iterations [Default: 10s] -l, --load <P>          Stress CPU with P percent of CPU load.
+[Default: 1] -b, --time-btw-iters <T>    Wait T seconds between iterations.
+[Default: 10s] -l, --load <P>          Stress CPU with P percent of CPU load.
 The load will be assigned to cores incrementally.
 [Default: 50%]
                                 Example: "run.sh -l 130 -c 3,6" will load core 3 at 100% and core 6 at 30%.
   -t, --timeout <T>       Stop tests after T seconds.
 Time units can be specified by using suffixes.
 [Default: 10s]